America's political fate in the balance as key vote counts go on - KESQ

 Trump wins two must-have states

-Wins for Trump in the Sunshine State and Ohio were crucial to keeping open his pathway to win a second term.
+Wins for Trump in Florida and Ohio were crucial to keeping open his pathway to win a second term, even though that path was narrowing Wednesday.

 Florida Democrats were concerned early in the night about populous southern Miami-Dade County where Biden appeared to be underperforming Clinton’s mark in 2016.